amititash/manualExtraction/README.md

     python ExtractRelationships.py <path_to_input_file> <path_to_openie_jar> -outputDesc <path_to_output_descriptions> <path_to_output_relationships>

 path_to_input_file: This is the path to input json file included in the [Input](https://github.com/Srivatsava/manualExtraction/tree/master/Input) folder.

 path_to_openie_jar: This is the path to openie jar file included in the [OpenIE](https://github.com/Srivatsava/manualExtraction/tree/master/OpenIE) folder.

 path_to_output_descriptions: This is the path to the output cleaned descriptions file.

 path_to_output_relationships: This is the path to the output relationships file.

+This command extracts the relationships from the input file using OpenIE

 To test on a golden set using extracted relationships, you can use: